BrutalBunny/ViewTeleporterZone/README.md

 ## Variables ##

+__TeleporterTag__: Destination teleport where the player will be teleported.

 __bShouldDuck__ : Determine if player should crouch.

 __ViewDirectionTeleport__: Possible options can be "LOOK_UP" if the player should look up for teleporting or "LOOK_DOWN" if need to look down.